Brussels Keto

 Why it works

-What this means in practice
+What to eat in practice

 The most important point is one of safety rather than diet design.
 If you take medication for type 2 diabetes, particularly insulin or sulfonylureas, cutting carbohydrate sharply can lower your blood sugar enough to cause a hypo if the medication is not adjusted to match.
 This is genuinely something to manage with the doctor or team who prescribe for you, before and during any big change in how you eat, not afterwards.
 People do reduce or come off medication under supervision, but the supervision is the point.
+Two related cautions: type 2 is a different situation from type 1 diabetes, where the risks and rules differ, and keeping your electrolytes in order in the early weeks makes the diet far easier to stay on, which, given that adherence is the weak link, matters more than it might seem.

 The bottom line